Tuesday

 8:00 AM: Welcome and introductions

-8:30 AM: Frostbite and Hypothermia cl
+8:30 AM: Frostbite and Hypothermia classes

-Base and Willie Field.
+9:30 AM: Travel to field site to an intersection between Scott Base and Willie Field.
 Hike about a mile to the program site.

 10:30 AM: More classroom training (How to use field stoves)

-11:00 AM: Begin working on campsite (How to set up Scott Tents as shown to the right, How to set up tents, How
+11:00 AM: Begin working on campsite (How to set up Scott Tents as shown to the right, How to set up tents, How to build ice blocks for snow walls, etc.)

 5:00 PM: Instructor goes back to Instructor hut and "Happy Campers" (i.e. students) make dinner using standard dehydrated rations.